human-pangenomics/HPRC_metadata/submissions/readme.md

 🟡 = partially uploaded, full upload may or may not be blocked (the TODO emoji)
 🟠 = ready for a partial upload but not doing that yet since it's not R3
 ❓ = inconsistencies make confirming status difficult
-❌ = issues with data block a full upload
+❌ = issues with data fully block an upload

 | collection | release | SRA | AnVIL | project
 | --- | --- | --- | --- | --- |